Art Passions: Fairy Tales are the Myths We Live By

 Stories: Stories, fairy tales retold, and a little commentary are listed here: Stories, including the Princess and the Pea retold by XineAnn.
 McGraw-Hill is going to use this story in one of its textbooks so I am motivated to do more, as time allows.

 Currently working on: Making the site mobile-friendly while I check and things, in this order: First-level artist pages, Stories (so they can be read on tablets), site map, second-level pages of images, then everything else.
 There's some progress being made.
 Updating the artist pages, fixing broken links.
 All of that is tedious so I will add some new articles and retold tales while it goes on.

 I am working on fixing the links, after the move and making the site mobile-friendly.
 Expect things to break fifty ways to Sunday as this happens.
 Inlinks from other sites should work and the custom 404 (Not Found) pages that will help you get where you are going.
 If you are on a desktop, things should display okay.
 Mobile and tablet are going to be painful for a while longer.
 The

 Progress Meter: There are have been two problems, one overcome.
 First, the old hosting company implemented something called "CPU Throttling" that makes the site unavailable when traffic peaks on the server.
 I have moved Art Passions to another hosting company that doesn't do that.
 As in all moves, things break.
 Please be patient.
 Ideally, I'd have a dedicated server for Art Passions, but I need to either start selling more prints and tile for that to happen.
 Second, Art Passions is a pretty old website.
-Increasingly, site visitors are on tablets, not computers, so making the site mobile friendly is a big priority.Artist in the queue:
+Increasingly, site visitors are on tablets, not computers, so making the site mobile friendly is a big priority.Artist still in the queue:

 Next tasks: Verify Site Map and make mobile friendly, Free Fairy Backgrounds and Bookmarks and coloring pages for summer, stories to read, then the artist pages.